Foster Care and Adoption Education

 Book 6: Building Support Systems for Foster and Adoptive Families

 Prior to starting DT, I have all families review and sign a Deciding Together Agreement so we can be clear about what to expect from each other during the time we are working together.

-If you are interested in participating in the virtual DT process with me, please take a moment to complete the form below and I will be in touch with you and your agency.
+If you are interested in participating in the virtual DT process with me, please contact me here.